-So it can be quite overwhelming!
-Especially if you have never been to the Fringe before, probably won’t be going again anytime soon and want to make the most of the time you have.
+So the Fringe can be quite overwhelming.
+Especially if you have never been before and probably won’t go again.
+You’ll want to make the most of the time you have!

 Well, my good friend, I’m here to help.
 In 2013, I worked the entire stretch of the Edinburgh Fringe Festival at one of the venues.
-I managed to see countless performances of all genres (…and quality) and got a good insight into what the Edinburgh Fringe Festival is all about.
-I also went back again in 2015 and back again in 2017!
+I managed to see countless performances of all genres (…and quality) and I have an insider’s insight into what the Edinburgh Fringe Festival is all about.
+I also went back to the Edinburgh Fringe in 2015 and back again in 2017!
 In total, I’ve visited Edinburgh six times and it’s one of my favourite cities in the world.
 I recommend EVERYONE try and go once in their life.
 And if you’re remotely into comedians/theatre/dance/music?
 Then the Fringe is when you should go.

-Hopefully, this first-timer’s guide will help take a little of the edge off so you can feel much more confident about leaving Edinburgh feeling accomplished and inspired with all the great shows you’ll see.
+Hopefully, this first-timer’s guide to the Edinburgh Fringe will help take the pressure off so you can feel much more confident about leaving Edinburgh feeling accomplished and inspired by all the great shows you’ll see.

 A First Timer’s Guide to the Edinburgh Fringe Festival

-So what the hec is the Edinburgh Fringe Festival anyway?!
+So what the heck is the Edinburgh Fringe Festival anyway?!

 Edinburgh Fringe Festival venues range from typical stage set-ups to churches, pubs, abandoned buildings and outside spaces.
-A lot of spaces are empty the rest of the year.
-Since 1947, the Fringe has grown bigger and more successful.
+A lot of these spaces remain empty for the rest of the year.
+Since 1947, the Fringe has grown bigger, more organised and more commercial.
 Groups from all over the world come to the Fringe to perform.
 Some are hoping to get picked up for a tour or representation, some simply want the experience.

 The Fringe has spawned a whole range of different festivals in Edinburgh, gob-smackingly named the ‘Edinburgh Festivals.’
-Some of these are scheduled at the same time of the Fringe in August so visitors can go to more than one.
+Some of these are scheduled at the same time as the Fringe in August so visitors can check out more than one.